tung-dang/raycast-monorepo-manager/README.md

 ### Common actions

-- `Show in Finder`: : open selected workspace/folder/package in Finder.
+- `Open in Finder`: : open selected workspace/folder/package in Finder.
 - `Copy Path`: copy path of selected workspace/folder/package.
 - `Open in Terminal`: open selected workspace/folder/package in Terminal app.
+- `Open With...`: open selected workspace/folder/package in any applications.
+- `Open Remote URL`: open remote git URL of selected workspace/folder/package in browser.

 ### Actions if a package has a team information